jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --display name

-Display information about the link group.
+Display information about the link group:

-Information displayed includes the group's mode (auto or manual), the master and slave links, which  alternative the master link currently points  to, what other alternatives are available (and their corresponding slave alternatives), and the highest priority alternative currently installed.
+   - the group's mode (auto or manual)
+   - the master and slave links
+   - which alternative the master link currently points to
+   - what other alternatives are available (and their corresponding slave alternatives)
+   - the highest priority alternative currently installed

 ## --get-selections